 A guided safari refers to any safari that has a specialist guide accompanying the whole trip and not relying on the lodge guides.
 The value of any guided safari is the continuity and that the guide gets to know the guests and their needs.

-A specialist safari is a safari that veers from the natural course of game drives and standard safari activities.
-Specialist safaris have experienced specialist guides conducting them.
+A specialist safari is one that does not follow the pre-set menu of game drives and standard safari activities in the usual areas.
+Off the beaten track, with some specialist safaris have experienced specialist guides conducting them.
 Examples of specialist safaris include overnight walking safaris, canoe and makoro safaris and some birding safaris.